AmadiGabriel/fp/README.md

 ```bash
 permute = True
 ```
-to build the model from one instance of shuffled labels.
+to build the model of shuffled labels.

 ## Libraries